awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-instances.md

 1. Choose **Get started**\.
 If you have previously created an instance, choose **Add an instance** instead\.

 1. Choose one of the following options:
    + **Store users in Amazon Connect** \- Use Amazon Connect to create and manage user accounts\.
-You cannot share users with ohter applications\.
+You cannot share users with other applications\.
    + **Link to an existing directory** \- Use an AWS Directory Service directory to manage your users\.
 You can use each directory with one Amazon Connect instance at a time\.
    + **SAML 2\.0\-based authentication** \- Use an existing identity provider \(IdP\) to federate users with Amazon Connect\.